critical-links/c3-apps-starter/TUTORIAL.md

 # enter path
 $ cd wordpress-tutorial/srv/docker/thirdparty/wordpress-tutorial

-# optional: if previously spin the stack, is better to do some tear down/clean up work first to prevent stalled files and docker stuff
+# optional: if you have previously put up the stack, is better to do some tear down/clean up work first to prevent stalled files and docker stuff
 $ docker-compose down --remove-orphans | true  && sudo rm volumes/ -R | true

 # spin docker compose stack